bbauska/UofM-AdvStyling/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 212.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image212.webp){width="6.0in" height="3.383973097112861in"}

-If you follow along, I\'m going to go here to settings.
+If you follow along, I&apos;m going to go here to settings.
 I need to click here on the CSS.
-And, if you go down here to add external add, right underneath here, there\'s a little something called, quick add.
+And, if you go down here to add external add, right underneath here, there&apos;s a little something called, quick add.
 Alright?

 And, if you click on quick add.
 You can see that bootstrap is one of the options.
 Once you have that put in there.
-As long as it\'s in here.
+As long as it&apos;s in here.
 It now knows this is how you can add the external CSS.
-Now you may remember that I said, you\'re going to connect to the CSS and JavaScript files.
+Now you may remember that I said, you&apos;re going to connect to the CSS and JavaScript files.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 213.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image213.webp){width="6.0in" height="3.383973097112861in"}

 Once you added the CSS you want to click on JavaScript.
 Right here.
 Quick add, and add bootstrap as well.
-Once we\'ve done this, our site is now ready to use any of the bootstrap classes or any of the bootstrap JavaScript that we may need to use.
+Once we&apos;ve done this, our site is now ready to use any of the bootstrap classes or any of the bootstrap JavaScript that we may need to use.